makgyver/fluke/README.md

       - `tags`: the tags used for logging on wandb

-The `ALG_CONFIG` is a json file containing the following fields:
+The `ALG_CONFIG` is a json file containing the hyper-parameters of the federated algorithm.
+It contains the following fields:
 - `name`: the name of the algorithm
 - `hyperparameters`: contains the dictinaries for the hyperparameters for clients and server:
     - `model`: the model to train.
 It must be a valid PyTorch model defined in the `net.py` file